Unitendo/reShop/README.md

 > [!NOTE]
 > This project is not finished, but it is in active development.

-> [!WARNING]
-> Do not steal our code.
-Especially you, Brewtendo.
-> If any other pieces of software show up by other people or organizations that are unauthorized by us then they have stolen our code.
-Notify us immediately.

 > [!CAUTION]
 > This software is still in development.
 Ensure you back up your SysNAND before even trying to use this.